MarkMcCaskey/nanzihan/README.md

 ## Autocompletion from shell

-For auto-complete of jboi from your shell add `eval "$(nanzihan --bash-completion-script nanzihan)"` to your `.bashrc`.
+For auto-complete of nanzihan from your shell add `eval "$(nanzihan --bash-completion-script nanzihan)"` to your `.bashrc`.

 For shell auto-completion from ZSH add the following to your `.zshrc`: